joeymich/food-focus/README.md

 If Python is not installed go to https://www.python.org/downloads/ and follow the instructions

-Run `pip install -r requirements.txt` on your local machine and within the docker exec
+Run `pip install -r requirements.txt` on your local machine

 ### Frontend:
 Navigate to the frontend with `cd frontend` from the food-focus directory

-Run `npm i` or `npm install` on your local machine and within the docker exec
+Run `npm i` or `npm install` on your local machine

 ## Production Setup